MULE ACCOUNT DETECTION

 Stronger Coordination Between Fraud and AML Teams

-A unified intelligence layer connecting fraud and AML signals enables both teams to act on the same network-level view — improving coordination, reducing duplication, and strengthening SAR quality.
+One connected network view linking fraud and AML signals enables both teams to act on the same network-level view - improving coordination, reducing duplication, and strengthening SAR quality.

 Built For